karttur/geoimagine/_posts/2018/2018-08-05-prep-conda-environ.markdown

 <span class='terminal'>$ conda install -c conda-forge plotnine</span>

 If your package is available, it is likely that it is listed under a "-forge" command.
-This means that when <span class='terminal'>conda install </span> tries to solve the environment it will first report any conflicts with existing packages, and then forge conflicts.
+This means that when <span class='terminal'>conda install</span> tries to solve the environment it will first report any conflicts with existing packages, and then forge conflicts.
 There are three alternative conflicts:

 - SUPERSEED
 - UPGRADE
 - DOWNGRADE

-Superseed means that the new package comes with a dependency that is already installed, but that the dependency will be replaced by the alternative found with the new package.
+**Superseed** means that the new package comes with a dependency that is already installed, but that the dependency will be replaced by the alternative found with the new package.
 It _should_ be exactly the same package with the same content as the existing dependency, but it will nevertheless be replaces.
-For all cases I have encountered it has worked out fine to accept the superseed.
+For all cases I have encountered it has worked out fine to accept the **superseed**.
 Otherwise this is the reason you are using a (virtual) environment.
 You just repeat the setup until the point where it went wrong, and then try another solution.

-If the -forge installation reports that a package is to be UPGRADE(D) that *might* work.
-If it reports that a package is in for a DOWNGRADE then proceeding with the installation is likely to cause problems with other packages.
+If the <span class='terminal'>-forge</span> installation reports that a package is to be **upgrade(d)** that _might_ work.
+If it reports that a package is in for a **downgrade** then proceeding with the installation is likely to cause problems with other packages.
 One solution is then to export your environment and try other versions or alternatives.
 Change the conflicting packages to use the same version of the common dependency (you have to look in the documentation to find versions that can go together).

 #### Install using pip

-If the package you want to install is neither available with <span class='terminal'>$ conda install</span>, nor available as a span class='terminal'>$ conda -forge</span> installation, you need to use an alternative package manager (as described [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-non-conda-packages)).
+If the package you want to install is neither available with <span class='terminal'>$ conda install</span>, nor available as a <span class='terminal'>$ conda -forge</span> installation, you need to use an alternative package manager (as described [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-non-conda-packages)).
 This more or less always boils down to <span class='terminalapp'>pip</span>.

 The package _sentinelsat_, used for searching and downloading satellte data from the European Space Agency (ESA) is only avalailable suing <span class='terminalapp'>pip</span>: